obsidian-dot-dev/openFPGA-AtariSystem1/README.md

 First, you must run the associated per-game patching script to build intermediate zip files, containing assets from the base from the required ROMs corresponding to the files found in the most recent MAME release.
 These scripts pad the necessary roms to the required sizes, and place all dependencies in a single archive.

 Then, these intermediate files can be processed using mra-tool with the provided `.mra` files to generate the correct `.rom` files accepted by the core.

+Note: these scripts have been tested on Linux; your mileage may vary on other targets.

 Note: the `.mra` files provided are heaviliy modified from the original versions in MiSTeR due to the limitations of mra-tool (necessitating the rom pre-patching scripts).
 The original `.mra` files will not work for this core.